Policy on Fraud

 Kansas State University administrators and all levels of management are responsible for preventing and detecting instances of fraud and related misconduct and for establishing and maintaining proper internal controls that provide security and accountability for the resources entrusted to them.
 Administrators are also expected to recognize risks and exposures inherent in their area of responsibility, and be aware of indications of fraud or related misconduct.
 Responses to such allegations or indicators should be consistent.
 The Internal Audit Office will work in consultation with University Attorneys, administrators, law enforcement and/or other levels of management in instances where fraud or related misconduct is suspected.
 The Internal Audit Office is also available to assist administrators with ensuring that proper internal preventative measures are in place.

-Anyone with reasonable basis for believing fraudulent or related misconduct has occurred should report such incidents to the Internal Audit Office or the University Police.
+Anyone with reasonable basis for believing fraudulent or related misconduct has occurred should report such incidents to the Internal Audit Office via the anonymous hotline.
 Any individual suspected of fraud or related misconduct is not to be confronted.
 University employees are not to initiate investigations on their own because such actions can compromise any ensuing investigations.
 In those instances where the Internal Audit Office investigation indicates the probability of criminal activity, the investigation will be turned over to the University police or other appropriate law enforcement agency.

 The following is the State of Kansas Whistleblower Act which is listed in K.S.A.
 75-2973 (1995 Supplement).
 75-2973.
 Communications by state employees with legislators, legislative committees and others; prohibiting certain acts by supervisors and appointing authorities; appeal to state civil service board; posting copy of act; disciplinary action defined; officers and employees in unclassified service may bring civil action for relief. (a) No supervisor or appointing authority of any state agency shall prohibit any employee of the agency from discussing the operation of the agency, either specifically or generally, with any member of the legislature. (b) No supervisor or appointing authority of any state agency shall: